espressomd/espresso/doc/sphinx/analysis-core.rst

 such as polymers span many orders of magnitude, ranging from MD time step up to the total simulation time.

-uses a fast correlation algorithm (see section [sec:multipleTau]) which enables efficient computation of correlation functions spanning many orders of magnitude in the lag time.
+A correlator takes one or two observables, obtains values from them during the simulation and finally uses a fast correlation algorithm which enables efficient computation of correlation functions spanning many orders of magnitude in the lag time.

-The generic correlation interface of may process either observables defined in the kernel, or data which it reads from an external file or values entered through the scripting interface.
-Thus, apart from data processing on the fly, it can also be used as an efficient correlator for stored data.
-In all cases it produces a matrix of :math:`n+2` columns.
-The first two columns are the values of lag times :math:`\tau` and the number of samples taken for a particular value of :math:`\tau`.
-The remaining ones are the elements of the :math:`n`-dimensional vector :math:`C(\tau)`.

-The command for computing averages and error estimates of a time series of observables relies on estimates of autocorrelation functions and the respective autocorrelation times.
-The correlator provides the same functionality as a by-product of computing the correlation function (see section [ssec:CorrError].
+The implementation for computing averages and error estimates of a time series of observables relies on estimates of autocorrelation functions and the respective autocorrelation times.
+The correlator provides the same functionality as a by-product of computing the correlation function.

 An example of the usage of observables and correlations is provided in the script in the samples directory.